📥 Receive messages

 Examples

-Here’s few examples of how to receive messages in different languages:
+Here are a few examples of how to receive messages in different languages:

 1. Python guide ->